 It's thought that only 1 in 10,000 to 1 in 50,000 people in the entire world have HAE.
 And it's estimated that only 6,000 people in the United States live with HAE.

 Types of HAE

-There are two main types of HAE.
+There are three types of HAE.
 They have similar symptoms but result from different genetic mutations.